 The student will complete 5 homework assignments.
 Each assignment will consist of a variable number of questions that are focused on the textbook readings.
 All homework assignments must be typed into a Microsoft Word document and include screenshots.

 The student will write 2 research-based papers that each focus on a topic from the textbook readings.
 The topic will be of his or her choosing and must be approved by the instructor.
-Each paper must be at least 2,000 words and be in current APA format.
 Each paper will be completed in 3 parts: Topic Approval, References and Sentence Outline, and Final Draft.
+The Topic Approval must be one paragraph and the Final Draft must be at least 2,000 words and be in current APA format.
 Each paper must include at least 7 references.
 Acceptable sources include peer-reviewed journal articles, books, the course textbook, and the Bible.

 The student will design and create 2 database projects that each meet a real-life need.
 Each project will include a design and development phase with ER Diagram and tables as well as a data analysis phase with advanced data mining queries.
 Screenshots must be included for these projects.

-The Quiz: Midterm will cover the Starks, Pratt, & Last readings for Modules 1–4.
+The Quiz: Midterm will cover readings for the assigned Module: Week.
 The quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 2 hours.

-The Quiz: Final will be comprehensive; it will cover all Starks, Pratt, & Last readings for Modules 1–8.
+The Quiz: Final will be comprehensive; it will cover the readings of the assigned Module: Week.
 The quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 2 hours and 30 minutes.